SKIP: Evening. My name’s Skip.

-JOHN: You know, I mean a guy who says, “Show me by Tuesday,” you know, “Let something fall through my roof, or let me fall through my roof or let me fall and -
+JOHN: I mean a guy who says, “Show me by Tuesday – you know, let something fall through my roof or let me fall through my roof or let me fall and -

-SKIP: Yeah, I was trying to give Him a lot of leeway.
-It’s just hard to be specific because He might say no to that too.
-That’s just been…you know, for two months I’ve been praying…
+SKIP: Yeah.
+I always try to give Him a lot of leeway but sometimes it’s just hard to be specific because He might say no to that, too.
+That’s just been – you know, for two months I’ve been praying –

-SKIP: Oh, I said it badly enough.
-I walked on top of a mountain for four hours, just to be sure He heard it.
+SKIP: Oh, I said it badly enough; I walked on top of a mountain for four hours, and I – just to make sure He heard me.

-JOHN: He knows what you want and now you’ve got….you wanted to get as close as possible, right?
+JOHN: All right, He knows what you want.
+Now you’ve got to – you wanted to get as close as possible, right?

-JOHN: It’s not up there, it’s in here, where the Lord abides.
+JOHN: It’s not up there; it’s in here.
+Right?
+Where the Lord abides.

-JOHN: Well you just keep asking Him and then you learn to trust His answer.
-I mean, we all do that.
+JOHN: Well, you just keep asking Him, and then you learn to trust His answer.
+I mean we all do that.
 We all do that.
-I mean, that’s routine.
-The wonderful thing about it is we know that He’s on our side and we’re on His side and we’re all in this together in the Kingdom and so it’s going to come out the way He wants it to come out.
-It’s exciting.
+I mean that’s routine.
+The wonderful thing about it is that we know that He’s on our side, and we’re on His side, and we’re all in this together in the kingdom.
+And so, it’s going to come out the way He wants it to come out.

 SKIP: That’s true.

-BRUCE LARANGE: Since God does not contradict Himself and God does not lie, God cannot lie…
+BRUCE: Bruce Larange.
+Since God does not contradict Himself, and God does not lie – God cannot lie –

 BRUCE: Thank you.